Question time: Have you gained substantial experience in UX (user experience) design—as in, to the point where you’re considering a career change?

 How well do you manage client negotiations?

-When you answer these questions, you’ll understand that having solid UX design abilities is not enough.
-You need more than that to take your career up a notch as a UX strategist.
+As you ask yourself these and be as frank as you can, you’ll understand that having solid UX design abilities is not enough—and you need more than that to take your career up a notch as a UX strategist.

-You must skill up and ensure that your profile checks the following technical and soft skill requirements:
+You’re going to have to skill up if you’re at the designer level and make sure that your profile checks the following technical and soft skill requirements:

-Research Skills: Perform qualitative and quantitative user research to interpret and deliver the most insightful results.
+Research skills are up there too as a high-priority prerequisite—not least since you’ll need to perform qualitative and quantitative user research to interpret and deliver the most insightful results for the project you’re on.

 How Much Do UX Strategists Earn?

-Compared to other UX design roles, UX strategists get a good hike in salary.
-Given that it is a mid-level UX role, the average salary of a UX strategist is $104,937 / yr in the United States.
-And, if you’re considering a Sr. UX strategist role, you can expect to earn an average salary of $131,408 / yr.
+To compare it to other UX design roles, UX strategists get a good hike in salary—and, as it’s a mid-level UX role, the average salary of a UX strategist is $104,937 / yr in the United States; but it gets better if you’re considering a Senior UX strategist role—Sr. UX strategists can expect to earn an average salary of $131,408 / yr.

 UX Designer Salary - $110,392 / yr